AdobeDocs/dynamic-media-classic.en/help/uploading-files.md

 Because filename extensions are stripped from filenames during the upload process, the system does not allow files to have the same root name.
 In the Adobe Dynamic Media Classic system, the asset filename minus the filename extension becomes the asset ID for the asset.
 For this reason, no two assets can have the same name.

-Make sure that all users in your company understand these file naming rules:
+Make sure that all users in your company understand these rules for naming files:

 * Asset IDs with the same exact name are not allowed in the system.
 * Asset ID names are case-sensitive.